Mi camino es amarte

-Mi camino es amarte is a Mexican telenovela that aired on Las Estrellas from 7 November 2022 to 12 March 2023.
+Mi camino es amarte (English title: The Path of Love) is a Mexican telenovela that aired on Las Estrellas from 7 November 2022 to 12 March 2023.
 The series is produced by Nicandro Díaz González.
 It is an adaptation of the Chilean telenovela El camionero, created by Luis López Aliaga.
 It stars Susana González, Gabriel Soto, Mark Tacher and Ximena Herrera.

 Plot

-Memo Santos Pérez (Gabriel Soto) makes a living driving his trailer.
-In addition to being loving to his family, he wants to form a home with Úrsula (Sara Corrales), a woman with a dark past whom he has just proposed to.
-When his life plans are underway, Olivia (Claudia Álvarez, his ex-girlfriend, on the verge of death, confesses to him that they had a daughter (Camille Mina) and asks him to look for her at the home of Daniela Gallardo (Susana González) and Fausto Beltran (Mark Tacher), Isabella's adoptive parents.
+Memo Santos Pérez makes a living driving his trailer.
+In addition to being loving to his family, he wants to form a home with Úrsula, a woman with a dark past whom he has just proposed to.
+When his life plans are underway, Olivia, his ex-girlfriend, on the verge of death, confesses to him that they had a daughter and asks him to look for her at the home of Daniela Gallardo and Fausto Beltran, Isabella's adoptive parents.
 Memo goes to the Beltrán family's house to meet his daughter, where he is mistaken for Daniela's new assistant.

 Daniela is successful a landscape designer who has been unable to fulfill her dream of carrying a child in her womb.
 Memo decides to work with Daniela to be close to Isabella, while he confirms with a DNA test that he is her father.
 Thanks to the daily coexistence, Memo becomes Daniela's confidant and that is how he discovers the loneliness she lives in her marriage and that her only reason in life is Isabella.
 Daniela and Memo begin to fall in love, but they decide to keep their feelings quiet in order to respect their commitments to their partners.